 The Challenge of Executive Dysfunction

-Do your children (or you) struggle with starting tasks?
-Or completing them?
-Do they (or you) have trouble recalling information?
+Do your kids have trouble recalling information?
 Following multi-step directions or staying on track?
 Planning or organizing?
+Do you?

 These are all tasks that rely on the Executive Functions (EF) of the brain – and they have an enormous influence in our day to day lives.
-Faulty EF skills can create several challenges for children (and adults), both at home and school (or work).
+Faulty EF skills can create several challenges for children (and adults), at home, at school and at work.

 "Executive Function" is a term used to describe a set of mental processes that helps the brain organize and act on information, like prioritizing, paying attention and getting started on tasks.
 EF also helps people use information and experiences from the past to solve current problems and avoid repeated errors and mistakes.